-As of April 8, 2020, updates have been made to questions 8, 9, 28 and 29.
+As of June 26, 2020, updates were made to questions 1, 8 and 31.

 1. Can I continue to use federal funds to pay employees, normally paid with federal funds during COVID-19 school closure?

 2 CFR §200.403 requires that costs must meet general criteria in order to be allowable under Federal awards.
 The criterion detailed in 2 CFR §200.403(c) requires the cost "be consistent with policies and procedures that apply uniformly to both federally-financed and other activities of the non-Federal entity."
 If your entity has a policy or procedure stating that during this closure, employees paid with all other sources of funds will be paid, then it can apply this policy or procedure consistently to employees paid with federal funds.
 Employees paid with multiple funding sources, should continue to be allocated across funding sources.